google/flax/docs/design_notes/lift.md

     return nn.Dense(1, name='out')(h)
 ```

-Now what if I want to have seperate MLP parameters for each item in `xs`?
+Now what if I want to have separate MLP parameters for each item in `xs`?
-If this where "vanilla JAX" we could imagene writing something like `jax.vmap(apply_mlp)(mlp_params, xs)`.
+If this where "vanilla JAX" we could imagine writing something like `jax.vmap(apply_mlp)(mlp_params, xs)`.
 But doing something like this in linen will actually fail:
 ```
 class NaiveVmapMLP(nn.Module):